 Before the list, let’s break down what really matters for startups picking a CRM:

-- Ease of setup: Who has months for Salesforce setups?
-You need something live in hours or days.
+- Ease of setup: Most startups don’t have months for complex implementations.
+You need something operational in hours or days.

-- Scalability: It gotta grow with you - custom models, automations, reports as you level up.
+- Scalability: It needs to grow with you - custom models, automations, and reports as you scale.

-- Affordability: Tight budgets mean no surprise fees when adding heads.
+- Affordability: Tight budgets mean no surprise fees when adding team members.

-- Integrations: Hooks into your stack - Slack, Gmail, Zapier, Notion - seamlessly.
+- Integrations: Must connect to your stack - Slack, Gmail, Zapier, Notion - seamlessly.

 Comprehensive Feature Comparison